Sports Betting Strategy: Accumulators

 - Avoid selections with really low odds, as they do little to boost your cumulative odds and a freak result could bust your coupon.

 - Stay away from selections with really high odds, as they can work as single bets.

 - Find that sweet spot by making selections that offer a reasonable amount of value and combining them.

 - Be cautious about adding draws into accas.

 - Generally try to stick to the home team winning.

 - Do not confine yourself to winner markets, as there are a number of intriguing special bets to choose from.

 - Do your research.

 Never bet blind.
-Do plenty of research and compile your acca with intelligent predictions from a position of knowledge.
-You can also throw in total points bets, handicap bets, draw no bet options and all manner of special wagers into an acca, so check out all of the sports betting available before making your selections.
+Do plenty of research and compile your accumulators with intelligent predictions from a position of knowledge.
+You can also throw in total points bets, handicap bets, draw no bet options and all manner of special wagers into an acca, so check out all of the sports betting available from the bookie before making your selections.

 Recommended Betting Sites